 Tuna, Bigeye (Maguro) – U.S. Atlantic, Greenstick

 Bigeye Tuna are a large fish, growing to over 200 kg (440 lbs), and are found throughout the Atlantic, Pacific, and Indian Oceans.
 They grow reasonably fast, can release millions of eggs each year, and can live to 10 years.
-In the Atlantic Ocean, Bigeye Tuna have a medium abundance.
+In the Atlantic Ocean, high fishing levels have depleted the Bigeye Tuna population.

 Greenstick gear was developed to reduce bycatch of vulnerable species that is typical in tuna longline fisheries.
 The “greenstick” is a large fiberglass pole (which is green – hence the name) with a 500-800 ft. fishing line with 10 squid lures to attract tuna species.
 This fishing method is highly selective, resulting in little bycatch.
 However, Bigeye Tuna are caught along with depleted Yellowfin Tuna in the U.S. Atlantic greenstick fishery.
 Greenstick gear does not contact bottom habitats.